-This can become a pricey repair.
-When your unit freezes over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-In fact, many people are forced to choose between installing a new system and repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
+This can lead to a pricey repair.
+When your AC freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+In fact, many homeowners are forced to decide between installing a new system or repairing the old unit.
+If you act quickly and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.